ToyotaInfoTech/RAMN/docs/hardware/overview.rst

 CAN/CAN FD bus
 **************

-RAMN features a `CAN FD <https://en.wikipedia.org/wiki/CAN_FD>`_ bus that connects the 4 ECUs and is terminated on both side by `120ohm split-terminations <https://e2e.ti.com/blogs_/b/industrial_strength/posts/the-importance-of-termination-networks-in-can-transceivers>`_.
+RAMN features a `CAN FD <https://en.wikipedia.org/wiki/CAN_FD>`_ bus that connects the 4 ECUs and is terminated on both sides by `120 ohm split-terminations <https://e2e.ti.com/blogs_/b/industrial_strength/posts/the-importance-of-termination-networks-in-can-transceivers>`_.

 **By default, RAMN only uses classic CAN messages and can be used with classic CAN controllers.**